 A very important chapter in the history of the party was the breakthrough into the national political arena in 1994, with two SP members elected to the ‘Tweede Kamer’, Parliament’s lower house and main legislative chamber.
-Today the SP group in the Tweede Kamer is made up of fourteen MPs:
+Today the SP group in the Tweede Kamer is made up of nine MPs:

 (1985) Once Lilian was the youngest member of the municipal council of Oss, a position which she held for more than 12 years.
 Before becoming a member of the Dutch parliament she worked as organizer and campaign leader for the FNV (union).
 Since entering Parliament in 2016 she has been spokesperson on Healthcare, in December 2017 she succeeded Emile Roemer as leader of the SP parliamentary group.

 (1988) After his grandfather immigrated to the Netherlands, Mahir was born and raised in Amsterdam and is a proud citizen of Amsterdam New-West.
 In 2014 he became the representative for the SP in the local council of this neighborhood.
 Since entering Parliament in 2016 he has been spokesperson on Finance,

 (1982) - Studied Dutch law, gained a Masters' degree in International and European Public Law, and worked in the legal profession before becoming, in 2007, a policy advisor on legal affairs for the SP's parliamentary team in the lower house.
 On 2nd April, 2014, he became a Member of Parliament.
 He is now spokesperson on Justice and Sports.